Rabies

 Silvatic rage: It is a rabies transmitted by wild carnivores.
 The main reservoir in Europe is the red fox, in Eastern Europe additionally the raccoon dog.
 Since 2007, no rabies virus has been detected in wild animals in Austria.

-Bat rabies: Bat rabies is an independent infection and is not related to silvatic rabies.
-It has not yet been observed in Austria in bats or other animals as well as humans.
+Bat rabies: Bat rabies is an independent infectious event and is not related to silvatic rabies.
+In September 2023, bat rabies was detected for the first time in Austria in a broad-winged bat.

 Controversially, exposure to bats in their habitats (caves with large bat populations) is a relevant risk for possible aerogenic transmission.
 The mere presence of a bat in the same room is not sufficient for transmission of the pathogen.
 Direct contact with bats, on the other hand, poses a risk of infection.